Knowledge Base | Level Beast

 +

 4. ATR Gas Tank — tells you how much of the average daily range has been consumed.
-Don't chase a move at 100%+ ATR utilization.

 The System